Emma Gillett

 Emma Millinda Gillett (July 30, 1852 – January 23, 1927) was an American lawyer and women's rights activist who played a pivotal role in the advancement of legal studies for women.
-After local law schools refused to admit her because of her sex, she was admitted by Howard University, an historically black university.
+After local law schools refused to admit her because of her sex, she was admitted by Howard University, a historically black university.
 Yet the Washington College of Law, which she founded in 1898, did not accept people of color until 1950.

 Early background

 Gillett was born on July 30, 1852, in Princeton, Wisconsin, to Wisconsin homesteaders.
-She was educated in Girard, Pennsylvania, where her family moved following the death of her father.
+She was educated in Girard, Pennsylvania, where her family moved following her fathers death in 1954.
 In 1870, she graduated from Lake Erie College and taught for the following ten years in the Pennsylvania public school system.
-During her time as a teacher, she became frustrated with the meager wages paid to single women teachers.

-After the death of her mother, Gillett's role in the settlement of her estate sparked an interest in law, as well as being a better paying profession.
-Encouraged by the news of Belva Lockwood, who had become the first female law student at National University in Washington, DC; Gillett moved to Washington in hopes of following in Lockwood's footsteps.
-Unfortunately, she found that National University had closed its doors to women.
-Gillette did gain admission at Howard University and graduated in 1882 with an LLB, followed in 1883 with an LLM.
-She passed the bar in the District of Columbia the same year.
-She also became first woman to be appointed a notary public by the president of the United States.
+Gillett's frustration with how single women teachers were being treated and their wages sparked her eagerness to pursue legal studies for women and advocate for their representation and equality.